How to Describe a Person in English

 Yet, many ESL speakers find it difficult to talk about someone in English.
 So, if you have ever wondered what you should point out while describing someone and how to put your thoughts about them in words, this post is for you.

-To describe a person, you are expected to use specific words, especially adjectives, to talk about their appearance, personality, cultural belongings, behavior, ideology, mentality, profession, skills, possessions, etc. It would be best if you tried to avoid discussing negative and controversial issues so that the person doesn’t feel offended.
+To describe a person, use specific words, especially adjectives, to talk about their appearance, personality, cultural belongings, behavior, ideology, mentality, profession, skills, possessions, etc. Try to avoid discussing negative and controversial issues so that the person doesn’t feel offended.

 The boy was handsome.